codeandclay/super8blog/_posts/2016-02-02-room-to-dream.markdown

 <iframe src="https://player.vimeo.com/video/112029877?title=0&byline=0&portrait=0" width="500" height="375" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe><br>

 Patrick made *Betrachtung der Zeit* in memory of those he had lost during the year.
-The camera's subject is a wind swept meadow its grass gone to seed, the land ear-marked for development.
+The camera's subject is a wind swept meadow, its grass gone to seed, the land ear-marked for development.
 A narrator reads the eponymous poem in German:

 *No longer are they mine,*
 *The years that have already gone*.